ADACS-Australia/adacs_job_controller/README.md

 1. Create or gain access to the remote SSH user who will be running the job controller client.
 Typically this user should be a system user.
 2. Install and configure the job controller client on that remote machine.
 (Refer to https://github.com/gravitationalwavedc/gwcloud_job_client)
-3. Create a new **RSA** ssh key pair and add the public key to the remote SSH user (Note: OPENSSH keys won't work)
+3. Create a new **RSA** ssh key pair and add the public key to the remote SSH user (Note: OPENSSH keys won't work) (Add option `-m PEM` into your ssh-keygen command.
+For example, you can run `ssh-keygen -m PEM -t rsa -b 4096 -C "your_email@example.com"` to force ssh-keygen to export as PEM format.)
 4. Create a new entry in the `CLUSTER_CONFIG` config with the cluster name and SSH details
 5. Create a new entry in the `ACCESS_SECRET_CONFIG` config with the application name, JWT secret, and the cluster name from step 4 in the `clusters` list.
 6. Update the vault secret